Animated Flag

 Your standard AM/FM radio or scanner will not receive these bands!

-This author (N4UJW A licensed Ham Radio operator), has spent thousands and thousands of hours just listening around the shortwave bands since early childhood and I still find myself returning to the excitement of SWLing (Shortwave listening)
+This author (N4UJW A licensed Ham Radio operator and longtime shortwave listener), has spent thousands and thousands of hours just listening around the shortwave bands since early childhood and I still find myself returning to the excitement of SWLing (Shortwave listening).

-I have used several different brands and models of shortwave receivers in my time and still have a couple of old "Boat Anchors" that still give me that same excitement and a since of wonder that I had many years ago.
+I have used several different brands and models of shortwave radio receivers in my time and still have a couple of old "Boat Anchors" that still give me that same excitement and a since of wonder that I had many years ago.
+In case you are wondering, Ham radio operators call the very old and "huge heavy" shortwave radios Boat Anchors".

-In my travels around the world of ham radio and the internet, I have seen many new brands of shortwave receivers come and go and have reviewed the reviews.......
+In my travels around the world of ham radio and the internet, I have seen many new brands of shortwave receivers come and go and have reviewed many of the reviews to save you the hassel.......

 Guess what?
-Two brands consistently stand out over the others over time in the portable type shortwave receivers.
+Several brands of shortwave receivers stand out among actual customer reviews and consistently stand out over time in the portable type shortwave receiver catagory.

 The two brands that consistently come out on top in portables are........